itsjustadi96/Malicious-URL-detector/README.md

 Open your terminal and use Git to clone this repository: git clone https://github.com/itsjustadi96/Mal-URL.git

-change the pathname of your dataset in prediction.py to where its located.
+change the pathname of your dataset in prediction.py to where its located (modification from \ to / if path copied)

 Run the Project:
 Navigate to the project directory:
 Run prediction.py to create model.pkl
 then run the flask file main.py to test URLs